NFL Trade Rumors: Los Angeles Rams May Move Aqib Talib To Make Room For Jalen Ramsey

 The Los Angeles Rams may have more moves on the way for their secondary.

 After the NFC title contender traded for Jalen Ramsey in one of the biggest moves this NFL season, there are reports that they may have more work in order to lock Ramsey down beyond this season.
-As CBS Sports reported, the Rams hope to pay Ramsey for the coming years with a big contract extension, but would need to free up some cap space in order to do so.
+As CBS Sports reported, the Rams hope to pay Ramsey for the coming years with a big contract extension but would need to free up some cap space in order to do so.
 That means the Rams could be sellers at the trade deadline, and injured veteran Aqib Talib might be on the move.

-Talib will be a free agent after this season, and is currently on injured reserved with a fractured rib.
-He is still eligible to be traded, and could give another team a head start in locking him down long term.
+Talib will be a free agent after this season and is currently on injured reserve with a fractured rib.
+He is still eligible to be traded and could give another team a head start in locking him down long term.
 As a separate report from CBS Sports noted, Ramsey is expected to have a big deal ahead of him, as Spotrac projects Ramsey will get a five-year deal worth an average of $16.8 million annually.

 Trading Aqib Talib may not be the only move the Rams have planned for the secondary.
 As The Sporting News noted, the team is expected to be in the running to land Denver Broncos cornerback Chris Harris Jr. in an effort to bolster its defense.
 This would not be a long-term move, however, as Harris is on just a one-year contract and may not have a future in Los Angeles beyond the end of the year.